veiloq/scalver/README.md

 ## 9. Acknowledgements

-* ScalVer’s versioning aligns closely with the scheme used by [PlantUML](https://plantuml.com/) ([plantuml/plantuml](https://github.com/plantuml/plantuml)).
+* ScalVer's versioning aligns closely with the scheme used by [plantuml/plantuml](https://github.com/plantuml/plantuml), [plantuml.com](https://plantuml.com/).
 We thank **Arnaud Roques** for kindly permitting us to cite PlantUML as a practical precedent.